Best Final Expense Life Insurance in 2026

 No medical exam life insurance with simplified issue and level benefit whole life insurance is one popular option available for this, so you don’t have to take an examination and can receive full benefits from the first day.

-Some carrier plans are graded or guaranteed issue, with extended waiting periods and graded benefits that can take a year or more until your beneficiaries receive the full amount.
+Some carrier plans are graded issue or guaranteed issue, meaning they come with long waiting periods and graded benefits that can have your beneficiaries waiting a year or more to receive the full death benefit.

-Companies that skip medical exams often pay claims faster.
-Mutual of Omaha and Nationwide stand out for speed and clear updates.
-Guardian focuses on long-term reliability, and keeping records organized helps avoid delays.
+Companies that eliminate medical exams frequently pay claims more quickly.
+Mutual of Omaha and Nationwide are among the fastest and clearest.
+Guardian is concerned with long-term reliability, and keeping records organized can save time later.

-Overall, Mutual of Omaha, Nationwide, and Guardian are the best final expense insurance companies that provide policies with minimal waiting periods.
+Mutual of Omaha, Nationwide, and Guardian are the best final expense insurance companies with low wait periods for a policy.

 Best Final Expense Life Insurance Companies

-Most of the market share for final expense insurance is captured by a small number of the big providers (Learn More: Best Life Insurance Companies).
+Most of the market share for final expense insurance is held by a small group of the best burial insurance companies, which dominate pricing, underwriting rules, and policy availability.

-Lincoln Financial has the largest market share, indicating strong acceptance guidelines and wide availability.
-Mutual of Omaha is close behind, with competitive pricing and broad eligibility.
+Lincoln Financial is highly competitive and holds the largest market share, meaning favorable acceptance guidelines and availability.
+Mutual of Omaha is a close second, with competitive rates and eligibility.

 Transamerica, AIG, and Gerber Life all have substantial blocks of this business as well, with streamlined underwriting and guaranteed issue final expense insurance options.